 There are a few.
 Most notably, players can convert their Online Rewards Credits into cash at a rate of $10 per 1,000 Rewards Credits.
 That works out to a .1 percent cashback deal for slots, and .01 percent for other games.

-Gamblers can also link their brick and mortar Total Rewards account to their online account, which opens the door for them to improve their tier score.
-Not to mention, Online Rewards Credits can then also be spent at live Caesars’ venues.
+Gamblers can also link their brick and mortar Total Rewards account to their online account.
+This opens the door for them to improve their tier score.
+Not to mention, players can spend Online Rewards Credits at live Caesars’ venues.

 Other than that, the player perks are a bit few and far between.
-One-off promotions run only once or twice a month, but the upside is that when they do, the promotional value tends toward the high side.
+One-off promotions run only once or twice a month.
+The upside is that when they do, the promotional value tends toward the high side.

 Caesars Casino player tools